cisco-outshift-ai-agents/caipe-workshop-mars-colony/301-mission6.md

-# Mission Check 6 — Assemble with idpbuilder
+# Mission Check 6 — Run CAIPE (Community AI Platform Engineering) - Assemble with idpbuilder

 Use idpbuilder to package the stack (images, manifests, configs).